Edmonton Police Service logo

 What training will the officers undergo before the BWV cameras are deployed?

-As the cameras are deployed to areas of the Service, the officers will undergo pre-course online and in-person training covering organizational policy and procedures, technical training about how to operate the cameras and how to manage the BWV recordings in the digital evidence management software.
+As the cameras are deployed to areas of the Service, the officers will undergo pre-course online and in-person training covering organizational policy and procedures, technical training about how to operate the cameras, and how to manage the BWV recordings in the Digital Evidence Management System (DEMS) software.

 Didn’t you already pilot for BWV cameras?